ykk136/klogg/DOCUMENTATION.md

 |F5              |reload current file                                               |
 |Ctrl+S          |Set focus to search string edit box                               |
 |Ctrl+Shift+O    |Open dialog to switch to another file                             |

+All shortucts can be configured from the shortcuts tab in options dialog.

+## Mouse navigation

+Holding `Alt` while scrolling will scroll horizontally.
+Holding `Shift` while scrolling will scroll faster.

 ## Command line options